-PASA expects that the Administration provider - whether in-house or outsourced, should be accountable to the Master Trust Governing Body for service delivery.
-PASA expects the reporting to the Master Trust Governing Board to include information provided by any outsourced service provider in addition to any further reporting on the internal administration and management services provided.
-This collectively can be assessed against the standards.
-In respect of any outsourced administration provision, PASA expects the appointee to be compliant with the principles of the PASA Standards and that their reporting includes reporting against the main requirements of the PASA standards and supplements the normal operational performance reporting.
+PASA expects the appointed administration - whether in-house or outsourced, should be accountable to the Master Trust/Annuity Provider Governing Body for service delivery.
+PASA expects the reporting to the Master Trust/Annuity Provider/Governing Board to include information provided by any outsourced service provider in addition to any further reporting on the internal administration and management services provided.
+This collectively can be assessed against the Standards.
+In respect of any outsourced administration provision, PASA expects the appointed administrator to be compliant with the principles of the PASA Standards and their reporting includes reporting against the main requirements of the PASA Standards and supplements the normal operational performance reporting.

-The accreditation team will

-Ask for copies of recent reports and ensure that reporting is consistent with the standard.
+• The Accreditation team will ask for copies of recent reports and ensure reporting is consistent with the Standard info@pasa-uk.com www.pasa-uk.com